ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 It is a great mistake in female education,
-to keep a young lady&#x27;s time and attention de
+to keep a young lady&#x27;s time and attention de­
 voted only to the fashionable literature of the
 day.
-If you would qualify her for conver
+If you would qualify her for conver­
 sation, you must give her something to talk
 about, give her education in the actual world
 and its transpiring events.
 Urge her to read